 Advantage: Relatively easy with minimal calculation required.

 What you need: Varies.
 For the container of yogurt, a spoon and your pump will do.
-Food label, measuring cup, and a calculator to calculate the carbs in an amount with other foods and other portion sizes you plan to eat when it differs from the portion size on the label.
-If you have a pump with no built in carb factor adjustment, a pocket calculator will come in handy as well as tools to measure your preferred serving size.
+Food labels, measuring cup, and a calculator to calculate the carbs in an amount with other foods and other portion sizes you plan to eat when it differs from the portion size on the label.
+If you have a pump with no built-in carb factor adjustment, a pocket calculator will come in handy as well as tools to measure your preferred serving size.

 How: Food labels contain all the information you need to do carb counting.
 Just be sure your serving size is the same size as the serving on the label, or calculate on the basis of the amount you’ll be eating.

-For example, lets say you want to eat an 8 ounce carton of low fat yogurt.
-The label that tells you that a one cup or 8 ounce serving contains 18 grams of carbohydrates.
+For example, let’s say you want to eat an 8-ounce carton of low-fat yogurt.
+The label tells you that one cup or 8-ounce serving contains 18 grams of carbohydrates.
 Once you know this and your carb factor, or how many grams of carbohydrate you cover with one unit of insulin, you can calculate the carb bolus required to cover the yogurt.
 If the serving you eat differs from the serving size listed on the package, you will have to weigh or measure your actual serving and do some minor calculations to determine your carb bolus.

 2. From Books, Software and Cookbooks

 Advantage: Nutrition books and software may provide information useful for food eaten at home and in restaurants.
 They also provide an easy way to look up brand name foods.
 Many cookbooks provide carb information for easy counting when preparing meals at home.

 What you need: Books or software programs with a food database.
 You may also need measuring cups, spoons, and scales to determine serving size.